IONeh/agathocratic-providence.github.io/echosystem.md

 | Type 9            | "Utopy"      | 5–10         | Mutualism; complete integration with the environment; minimal selfishness; philosophical/religious outlooks similar to Buddhism/spinozism |
 | Type 10           | "Heaven"     | 0–5          | Neutralism; fully self-sustaining, producing their own needs with minimal environmental interference; almost angelic or enlightened/ultra-scientific |

-*These descriptions are based on your assumptions and can be refined further.

 ---

 ## 4. Accounting for Subtypes

-You also mentioned subtypes:
 - **Subtype A (Obligate):** Civilizations that inherently follow their calculated mode (they are “locked” into a survival mode defined by DS and its cultural manifestation).
 - **Subtype B (Facultative):** Civilizations that can adapt or shift strategies under certain conditions (their DS might change over time as they learn or modify their technology consumption).